shiggl/melee-tools/README.md

 This tutorial focuses on the model-editing portion of creating a skin, ignoring things like character portraits or stock icons.
 It isn't fully comprehensive— there are gaps in our collective knowledge, so this tutorial will be a work in progress.
 With that in mind, let us begin.

+**I've included video demonstrations on each step, so do not be put off by the huge wall of text.
+Eventually I will add more visual aids.**

 ---

 ### Software and Resources